Experience the legendary flaming colours and charm of New England.

 Newport itself is most famous as the summer resort of America's first millionaires.
-Today Newport is rich with art and antique galleries, fashionable boutiques, and plays host to colourful sailing regattas throughout the year.
+Today Newport is rich with art and antique galleries, and fashionable boutiques, and plays host to colourful sailing regattas throughout the year.

 Distance: 82 miles

 The islands of Nantucket and Martha's Vineyard are both perfect for a day trip by ferry.
-Between April and October you can also enjoy incredible whale watching trips from Hyannis.
+Between April and October, you can also enjoy incredible whale-watching trips from Hyannis.

 Distance: 72 miles